dancer1325/kotlin-multiplatform-website/topics/multiplatform-setup.md

 [//]: # (title: Set up an environment)

+* goal
-Before you create your first Kotlin Multiplatform application, you need to set up an environment for KMP development.
+  * set up an environment -- for -- KMP development
+    * == requirements to create your first Kotlin Multiplatform application

 ## Install the necessary tools

-We recommend that you install the latest stable versions for compatibility and better performance.

 <table>
    <tr>